 It may sound strange, but we trust people who copy us.
 Research shows that we’re more likely to trust someone who mimics our gestures or expressions and will “actively seek out points of similarity” in people who copy us.

-Narcissists are all too well aware of this and use mimicry to establish false trust.
+Narcissists are too well aware of this and use mimicry to establish false trust.

-Narcissists subtly copy your behaviors, mannerisms, and even your speech patterns, create an illusion of intimacy and rapport that makes you believe you’re genuinely compatible.
+Narcissists subtly copy your behaviors, mannerisms, and even your speech patterns, creating an illusion of intimacy and rapport that makes you believe you’re genuinely compatible.

 Once a narcissist has gained your trust, they can manipulate you more effectively.
 They’ll use your perceived similarities as leverage to influence your decisions and emotions.